MBA/PGDM in India: Types, Eligibility, Exams, Cut-offs, Colleges and Careers

 Top Private Business Schools in India

-These top private business schools in India provide outstanding academic programs and excellent placement records.
+These top MBA Institutes in India provide outstanding academic programs and excellent placement records.
 Some of the high-end institutions are XLRI, MDI, XIMB etc that offer excellent MBA programs.
 These kinds of programs come at a cost range of ₹21.00 to ₹28.00 Lakhs.
 There are also very good other schools such as SIBM Pune, NMIMS Mumbai, and IMT Ghaziabad which are ranked with high numbers.

 This postgraduate program is for two years.
-There are some executive or specialised MBA programs that are less than a year.
+There are some executive or specialised MBA programs that are less than a year old.
 The part-time MBA may last up to three years.

 One of the most crucial factors that the candidates should remember before applying for an MBA or PGDM course is that if they want to pursue higher studies like a PhD then after doing PGDM they need to achieve a master's degree because it is a diploma degree.
 If it is an MBA then students can be admitted directly in the PhD course after completing their MBA course.